whitneyburton/portfolios/students/1610-back/drew-palazzari/drew_mod_two_portfolio.markdown

 ## End of Module Reflection

 I came into Module 2 with a desire to not fall behind like I did in Module 1.
 I will do all the homework, every night.
 Throughout the Module, I have been working on my personal website as well.
-YOu can find it, and any links to blog posts below:
+You can find it, and any links to blog posts below:

 * [Personal Website](Dpalazzari.github.io)